Pacific Central Station: Amtrak Cascades

 Amtrak Cascades provides two daily round trips between Vancouver and Seattle, Washington, with one daily train continuing to Portland, Oregon.

-Amtrak passengers bound for the United States go through United States border preclearance inside the station prior to boarding in Vancouver, with a brief 10-minute stop at the Peace Arch Border Crossing for agents to collect forms.
-Canadian-bound passengers go through Canadian customs at the station upon arrival; northbound trains travelling towards Pacific Central Station do not stop at the border.
+Because Pacific Central is the only stop in Canada, all Amtrak passengers are bound for the United States and go through United States border preclearance inside the station prior to boarding.
+Prior to June 2026, there was a brief 10-minute stop at the Peace Arch Border Crossing for agents to collect forms.
+The full customs and passport control preclearance facility at Pacific Central Station opened on June 8 and trains no longer have to stop at the border crossing for inspection.
+Canada-bound passengers go through Canadian customs at the station upon arrival; northbound trains travelling towards Pacific Central do not stop at the border.
 This is in contrast to Amtrak's international services on the East Coast (Adirondack to Montreal and Maple Leaf to Toronto), where passengers are processed by customs immediately after passing over the border.

 To enable customs processing away from the border crossing, Amtrak trains are sequestered inside a secure caged area at Pacific Central Station.
 Additionally, trains make no stops in Canada other than at Pacific Central Station.